 Yorkshire in Bloom Award Winners

-We are delighted to announce that we won two awards in the 2019 Yorkshire in Bloom competition!
-We were awarded ‘Gold‘ for the large village category and also received an award for Best New Entry 2019.
+In 2019 the Hub coordinated a Thornton-Le-Dale Yorkshire in Bloom competition entry with the full village volunteer group contributing.
+Thornton-Le-Dale won two awards; Gold for the large village category and also Best New Entry 2019.
 Congratulations to the Almshouses for their wonderful gardens; they were independently awarded Outstanding in their category.
 A huge well done and thank you to all of the volunteers and village groups involved in the competition entry for 2019.

 Litterpick and Kerbside Cleaning